zhengyang-wang/3D-Unet--Tensorflow/README.md

 ## Dataset

-The dataset is from UNC and currently not available to the public.
+The dataset is from UNC and used as the training dataset in [iSeg-2017](http://iseg2017.web.unc.edu/).
 Basically, it is composed of multi-modality isointense infant brain MR images (3D) of 10 subjects.
 Each subject has two 3D images (modalities), T1WI and T2WI, with a manually created 3D segmentation label.

 It is an important step in brain development study to perform automatic segmentation of infant brain magnetic resonance (MR) images into white matter (WM), grey matter (GM) and cerebrospinal fluid (CSF) regions.
 This task is especially challenging in the isointense stage (approximately 6-8 months of age) when WM and GM exhibit similar levels of intensities in MR images.